5. Preview : Automating File-Processing with find and xargs¶

 By default,

-connects different parts of an expression with logical AND.
-The find command in this case returns results where the name matches “birdB*fastq” and is a file (type “f ”).find
+findconnects different parts of an expression with logical AND.
+The find command in this case returns results where the name matches “birdB*fastq” and is a file (type “f ”).findalso allows explicitly connecting different parts of an expression with different operators.
+If we want to get the names of allfastqfiles from samples A or C, we’ll use the operator -or to chain expressions: -

 Another way to select these files is with negation: Some bash versions will accept

-as the flag for this where others will require-not
+"!"as the flag for this where others will require-not -

 Suppose you were sharing this project folder with a colleague and a file named birdB_R1-temp.fastq was created by them in genome-project/data/raw but you want to ignore it in your file querying: